cuba-platform/dashboard-addon/README.md

 ```

 The type "OUTER" means that the parameter will fill from outside.
 This parameter should be filled in a parameter map, which is incoming in the "init()" method.
-The type "ALGORITHM" means that a parameter value will calculated according to an algorithm logic entity.
 The type "INPUT" means that a parameter should be filled during configuration of the dashboard.

 The system calculates parameters during execution, before a screen drawing.
 The values of parameters will be stored into a widget link entity.